Dbudhram/Atom-Finance/README.md

 * The goal of Atom is to create a terminal that provides the service of something like Bloomberg but at fraction of the cost.
 Bloomberg costs roughly $24,000 a year.
 * Some technologies that Atom has implemented in their system are React, Google Analytics, Heroku, Segment, Node, and Amazon Web Service.
 These technologies provide cloud storage, data research and cleanup, analytic tracking, content delivery, and cross-platform accessibilty.
 ---
-## Atom's Fintech Domain aka its molecule
+## Atom's Fintech Domain
 * Atom is apart of the Investment Management domain
 * Major trends and innovations that has disrupted the Investment Management domain:
-1. Active to Passive,
+1. Active to Passive
 2. Use of AI technology
 3. Use of Big Data
 4. More development of software for investment purposes